derekevans/stac-extract/README.md

 # stac-extract

 A python package for extracting raster data for an area of interest from the SpatioTemporal Asset Catalogs (STAC).

-Note: This is a work in progress.

 ## Usage